mlhartme/stool/main/documentation.md

 becomes the selected stage. `stool select` changes the current working directory to the respective stage directory, thus is just a convenience way for cd'ing between stage directories.

-The stage indicator is red when you're not the owner of the selected stage.
+The stage indicator is red when you're not the maintainer of the selected stage.
 It is blue, when the selected stage is broken or no longer exists.
 The stage indicator is invisible if you have no stage selected;
 select a stage to set a stage indicator.